dumberjs/dumber-gist/development.md

     npm i # or yarn or pnpm i
     npm run build

-Then you need to build `client-service-worker` code.
-Run

-    cd client-service-worker/
-    npm i # or yarn or pnpm i
-    npm run build

 Optionally, replace `npm run build` with `npm start` to build them in watch mode.

 Use Safari, Chrome or Firefox to navigate to `https://gist.dumber.local`.